abayomipopoola/abayomipopoola/content/blog/principles-of-product-development-flow-pt-2/index.md

 By using a CFD to track the performance of a Kanban board, we can monitor several important metrics:

-- **Cycle time**: This is the time it takes for a single task to move through the entire workflow, from "To Do" to "Done."
-By analyzing the slope of the line for the "Done" column, we can estimate the average cycle time for each task.
+- **Cycle time**: This is the time it takes for a single task to move through the entire workflow, from “To Do” to “Done.”
+By analyzing the slope of the line for the “Done” column, we can estimate the average cycle time for each task.

-- **Work in progress (WIP)**: This is the number of tasks that are currently in progress within the workflow, represented by the height of the line for the "Work in Progress" column.
+- **Work in progress (WIP)**: This is the number of tasks that are currently in progress within the workflow, represented by the height of the line for the “Work in Progress” column.
 By looking at the overall shape of the CFD, we can see how WIP levels fluctuate over time and identify periods of high or low utilization.

 - **Throughput**: This is the number of tasks that are completed within a given period of time, represented by the steepness of the overall slope of the CFD.
 By measuring the throughput of the workflow, we can estimate the overall efficiency and productivity of the team.